iposton/angular-ssr-movie-search/README.md

 * Create a trailer link to open a dialog window preview.
 * Genrerate a dialog (modal) component with `angular cli`.

 Let's show some info about the movie when we hover over the movie image.
-The search payload provides a movie rating score 0 - 10 we can convert that to an array value to show rating as a star rating.
+The search payload provides a movie rating score 0 - 10.
+The rating (vote_average) can be converted to an array to show the rating as star icons equal to the length of the array.

-The payload is the data sent back after you make a search request to the api.
+The `payload` is the data sent back after you make a search request to the `api`.
 You will get a max of 20 results per response.
 The smaller the payload the quicker the data is rendered in the ui.
 This is an example of the first object of an oserverable sent back by the api.

 ```json